rixiobarrios/react-redux/react-redux.md

 We want to do something very similar, this time from within a React component.
 We need a way of accessing the store's `dispatch()` method, which we can do with the `connect()` method provided by `react-redux`.

-`connect()` takes a React component and wraps it by returning a new component class connected to Redux. `connect()` takes two arguments that we will dive in to later.
-For now, we just need get our wrapper (returned by `connect()`) and then pass our component to the wrapper:
+`connect()` takes a React component and wraps it by returning a new component class connected to Redux. `connect()` takes two arguments (that we will dive in to later) and returns the wrapper for our component.
+For now, we just need get our wrapper and then pass our component to the wrapper:

 ```js
 const wrapperFunction = connect()